 Acknowledgments

-Thank you to Gordon Cumming (GRDC, Chemical Regulation Manager), Grant Hollaway (Agriculture Victoria, Senior Research Scientist – Field Crop Pathology), and Maresa Heath (Agriculture Victoria, Project Officer – Plant Residues) for their contributions and expertise.
+Thank you to Gordon Cumming (GRDC, Chemical Regulation Manager), Grant Hollaway (Agriculture Victoria, Senior Research Scientist – Field Crop Pathology), and Steven Field (Agriculture Victoria, Biosecurity Manager Chemicals) for their contributions and expertise.

 The authors wish to acknowledge the funding provided by GRDC that allows this work to occur.
 This information has been generated by the GRDC funded project DJP1097-001RTX.